adenflorian/corgi.fm/docs/connections-notes.md

-creating connections from nodes that dont have any connections
+creating connections from nodes that don't have any connections

 visual connections are currently handled by ConnectionView component